 The Howth Parish Reform and Renewal Group (the R&R group) was formed in 2010 following the publication of the Murphy and Ryan Reports into clerical sex abuse and abuse in institutions run by the catholic church.
 The aim of the group is to provide a forum where people can discuss issues impacting on the future of our church, in particular how reform can be achieved and how the lay faithful can be enabled to play a full, meaningful role in reforming the church.
 Group meetings are publicised in the Parish Newsletter and are open to everyone.

-Adoration takes place before the Sacred Heart Altar in the church at the following times:
+Weekday Adoration takes place throughout the year at the Sacred Heart (right hand side) altar in the church at the following times.:

 “Anyone who wants to save his life will lose it; but anyone who loses his life for my sake will find it.”
 This core teaching of Jesus occurs in slightly different forms in all of the four Gospels and twice in Matthew.